 During the year there is a school residential trip with the Bushcraft Company for all Year 7 students.
 The trip is based at The Chase in Northamptonshire.
 This is a short fun-filled visit designed to build confidence, encourage team-building and help students get to know each other across the year group.

 Clubs & Activities

 Students are encouraged to participate in school life through sport, music, drama or house events, taking part in clubs, societies and team activities.
 There is a strong ethos within the school to get involved and Burford is renowned for the rich variety of activities on offer.

 Year 7 forms the beginning of Key Stage 3 in which students are taught a wide range of subjects and make use of our excellent facilities.
 Classes are largely taught within form groups with the exception of Maths and French, which are set according to ability.

-From September 2017 the assessment and reporting system for students in Year 7 will be based on how much progress they make from a starting point.
-On the reports sent home to parents there will a be a target colour band for each subject rather than a grade.
-Your son or daughter will make expected progress for the year if they remain within this target colour band.
+From September 2017 the assessment and reporting system for students in Year 7 has been based on how much progress they make from a starting point.
+On the reports sent home to parents there is a target colour band for each subject rather than a grade.
+Your son or daughter will be judged to have made expected progress for the year if they remain within this target colour band.
 Each subject has a set of criteria for each target colour band so students know what they are aiming to achieve.
-The criteria will also help students set themselves a target after each review point.
+The criteria also helps students set themselves a target after each review point.